 As execution progresses, short-interval planning can help project teams to ensure the pieces of the execution puzzle, such as construction work packages and installation work packages, are put together efficiently.
 Daily planning can ensure that the best use of onsite resources is achieved, helping to mitigate costly delays and overruns.

 In many cases, “side” spreadsheets maintained separately by project team members are built to capture changes, productivity levels and other issues.
 However, having data in too many places can take too long to tie together, providing limited visibility to the broader team.
 As a result, it may be difficult to identify trends prior to cost and schedule damage taking place.
-Further, by the time these side sheets are compiled and reported upon, the net result is a widely fluctuating forecast of final costs, which causes project team members and management to lose confidence in these projections.

-Closing Out with Confidence
+Close Out with Confidence and Reduce End-of-Project Risk

 Project close-out and commissioning, if treated as a discrete event, can cause schedule slippage, which negatively impacts the cost performance of the project.
 By waiting too long to create and gather the necessary documentation, project teams miss an opportunity to create a seamless handover.
 Successful project teams tend to act purposefully, creating and managing quality documentation and processes as they execute the project, so the ultimate close-out of the project is a byproduct of this careful planning process.